Karla-Isabel-Sandoval/curriculum/mongo-db/mongo-db.md

 "$lt" was used earlier to filter out which documents you deleted.
 MongoDB's documentation have a page on [Operators](https://docs.mongodb.com/manual/reference/operator/query/).
 What type of operator is "$lt"?

-Operator can be use to only only filter what you remove, but also what you find.
+Operator can be use to not only filter what you remove, but also what you find.
 For example, `db.classmated.find({"month": {$lt: 6}})` will output any anyone born before July.
 You will be testing some of it next.

 Open up the MongoDB daemon and shell again, create a database named "filterData".
 Create a collection named "zoo".
 Create at least 3 documents in the following format: `{"type": "lion", "name": "Suzy", "age": 10}`.
 Look at MongoDB's Operator page and find at least one operator other than Comparison Operator (which $lt was), and then test it out in the zoo collection.

 ### Check for Understanding

 List out the steps to store data in MongoDB.
  Find a classmate.
   One of you will try to explain the steps by comparing it to organizing books, and the other will compare it to organizing kitchen utensils.